 Getting into the seat is an art in itself and most of us have developed our own tricks.
 One thing is for sure though, it requires space, time, lots of patience and calm circumstances.
 The helper and the disabled person need to coordinate every single movement, and this requires lots of space.

 When arriving in a van, a ramp needs to be attached either to the side or the back of the car for the disabled person to get out.
 This requires space too.

-And thank you for our member Koppány Zoltán the assistance in the description!
+Thank you for our member Koppány Zoltán the description!